erikvanoosten/metrics-scala/README.md

   }
 }
 ```

-If you are working on a Dropwizard 1.0.0+ application, you can use the provided `DefaultInstrumented` rather than building your own `Instrumented` trait. `DefaultInstrumented` discovers the Dropwizard app's registry via `com.codahale.metrics.SharedMetricRegistries`.

 For more detailed information see the [manual](docs/Manual.md).
 For more information on Metrics-core 3.x, please see the [documentation](https://dropwizard.github.io/metrics/3.1.0/).